DIY Installing Crown Molding

 Crown molding can be cut using one of two different methods.
 It can be coped on the inside corners and mitered on the outside corners, or it can be mitered on both corners using either a miter saw or a compound miter saw.
-Coping (described below) can be difficult and time consuming, but if you're willing to do the extra work, and possibly cutting the same joint more than once if you mess it up, coping will produce a virtually seamless union on inside corners.
+Coping (described below) can be difficult and time consuming, but if you're willing to do the extra work, and possibly cut the same joint more than once if you mess it up, coping will produce a virtually seamless union on inside corners.
 Coping should only be done when using real wood molding, don't try to cope MDF trim, the paper edge will not standup to the honing process and gaps will result in the joint.
 It's better to use miters on inside corners when using MDF for this and other trim projects.

 Outside corners will always be joined using a mitered cut, and in the case of crown molding, a compound mitered cut will be required to make the union.
 On this page you'll find instructions for cutting and installing standard 52° crown molding using both mitered and coped joints.
 Included are the angle setting for a compound miter saw and step-by-step procedure for hanging the molding.

 To form the angles required to install crown molding, the wood must be cut in two directions at once.
 First it must be beveled and second it must be mitered.
 These two directions can be cut with a standard miter saw by holding the board flat against the fence and table, and setting the blade to the proper angle.
 This can be a bit tricky to get an accurate cut and dangerous as you have to hold the piece with your hand to prevent any shifting during the cutting process.

 A better solution is to use a compound miter saw which makes it possible to cut these complicated angles simply by setting two pre-marked guides on the tool.
 With this method, the crown can be cut while laying flat on the table because the blade tilts to the necessary beveled position instead of having to prop the board up manually.